kevinputnam/pygame_battletech/README.rst

 Pygame Battletech - Documentation
 #################################

-Designed and build to provide a framework for building low-res games inspired by GB Studio but without the virtual hardware restrictions.
+Designed and built to provide a framework for building low-res games inspired by GB Studio but without the virtual hardware restrictions.

 The real goal was to make it easy for me to create the kinds of games I'd like